aemerick/OneZ/README.md

 get some actual speed improvements to be able to run this for more useful science.
 Things are still very rough, with changes to the API at all levels still likely (backwards compatability will not be garunteed for a while).
-Code ported to Python3 now (in python3 branch at the moment).
+Code ported to Python3 now

 Prior state (Oct 2016):